Water: Safe Drinking Water Act

 Training and Technical Assistance for Small Systems

-EPA’s Fiscal Year 2013 appropriation directed the Agency to competitively award $12.7 million for training and technical assistance to public water systems and wastewater systems located in urban and rural communities.
-The funding will help provide water system staff with training and tools to enhance system operations and management practices, and support EPA’s continuing efforts to protect public health and promote sustainability in small communities.
-Preliminary selections for awards have been made and these organizations will perform the following work:
+EPA’s Fiscal Year 2014 appropriation directs the Agency to competitively award $12.7 to non-profit organizations to provide training and technical assistance to small public water systems, small wastewater systems and private well owners, located in urban and rural communities throughout the U.S. and its territories.
+The funding will help provide water and wastewater system staff and private well owners with training and tools to enhance system operations and management practices, and support EPA’s continuing efforts to protect public health and promote sustainability in small communities.
+On July 16th, 2014 EPA announced the following Request for Applications (RFA):

-- National Rural Water Association ($4.5M) and Rural Community Assistance Partnership ($4.5M) – provide training and technical assistance for small public water systems across the country to achieve and maintain compliance with the Safe Drinking Water Act.
+- Small public water systems to achieve and maintain compliance with the Safe Drinking Water Act (SDWA);

 - Small public water systems on a wide range of managerial and/or financial topics to achieve and maintain compliance with the SDWA; or

 - Small publicly-owned wastewater systems, communities served by onsite-decentralized wastewater systems and private well owners to help improve water quality.

 Non-profit organizations, private non-profit universities and colleges and public institutions of higher education are eligible to apply.